Moe Szyslak: Family and biography

 Numerous conflicting versions of Moe's childhood have been depicted across the show.
 In "Radioactive Man" (1995), he is depicted as having been one of the original Little Rascals, but was fired after killing the "original Alfalfa".
 However, charges were not pressed against him as the "original Alfalfa" was, in fact, an orphan owned by the studio.
 As Homer's boxing coach in "The Homer They Fall" (1996), he shows photographs from throughout his own boxing career, stating that his ugly appearance was the result of competing in the sport.
 Moe's college years are also depicted in "Homer the Moe" (2001), which shows Moe as having attended "bar-tending school" at Swigmore University (a play on Skidmore College) before opening what became Moe's Tavern.
 In "Springfield Up" (2007), footage from a documentary called Growing Up Springfield shows an 8-year-old Moe claiming that his father was a circus freak.
 He was unsure which one but liked to think it was a little of all of them.
 This is further reinforced in "Sleeping With The Enemy" when he briefly asserts himself as a member of the Muntz family.
 After Nelson's father returns, blaming his absence on having been stolen away by the circus due to a peanut allergy disfiguring his face.
 Teenage Moe is shown again in "She Used to Be My Girl" (2004), where he is depicted working in the school cafeteria, given as his first job "since prison"; Marge is responsible for having him sent back there.
 "The Seemingly Never-Ending Story" (2006) depicts scenes set years before the series present in which Moe and schoolteacher Edna Krabappel are shown to have had a brief love affair.
-In "Them, Robot" (2012), a flashback scene depicts a young child being stomped on by an elephant, and his face then changes to Moe.
+In "Them, Robot" (2012), a flashback scene depicts a child being stomped on by an elephant, and his face then changes to Moe.
 In "King Leer" (2018), Moe's father, Morty, and his siblings, Marty and Minnie, are introduced, and he is shown in flashbacks as a child in Springfield.
+Another member of his family, Macedonian Baba Branka, was introduced in "Abe League of Their Moe"(2025).
+The latter is on the most probably side of ethnic origins since Moe is shown to still be fluent in Macedonian during the same episode.

 Much like Moe's ethnic origins, his full name is also treated inconsistently as a gag.
 In "Flaming Moe's" (1991), he is called Morris by his lover.
 In "The Springfield Connection" (1995), Homer refers to Moe in the Arabic "Moammar".
 In "Eeny Teeny Maya Moe" (2009), he suggests that he only changed his name to Moe when he purchased Moe's Tavern.
 His last name Szyslak is Polish in origin, and is written as Szyślak.